Marceline the Vampire Queen: Relationships

 Marceline and her father, Hunson Abadeer, have trouble accepting one another.
 Initially, Marceline believes her father does not care for her and expresses her feelings through the before-mentioned "Fry Song."
 Although they admit to loving each other, Abadeer constantly pressures Marceline to follow in the family business and take over ruling the Nightosphere, a prospective job Marceline does not want.

-Marceline's mother, Elise, died centuries before the series and is depicted only in flashbacks.
-In "Everything Stays", Elise and a young Marceline are shown living together in a trailer in the desert.
-In "Obsidian" it is revealed that Elise tried to take Marceline to a fallout bunker but succumbed to illness on the way, leaving Marceline alone.
-Marceline believed that her mother had abandoned her until she finds a recording from Elise apologizing.
+In "Everything Stays", it introduces a group of villainous vampire through a series of flashbacks, showing Marceline’s growth from child survivor to vampire slayer in a post-apocalyptic wasteland, providing glimpses of her doomed relationships with her mother and her best friend Simon along the way.
 Marceline and the Ice King also have a complicated relationship.
 In the episode "I Remember You," it is revealed that the Ice King—then the human man named Simon Petrikov—discovered her crying in the ruins of a city destroyed by the Mushroom Wars.
 It was Simon who gave little Marceline Hambo and attempted to watch over her.
 This kind gesture made the Ice King a long-time close friend and father figure to Marceline.
 However, as the crown's power increased, Simon began to forget more and more about his relationship with Marceline until he had all but forgotten their friendship.
 Former storyboard artist and showrunner for the series Adam Muto explained that Marceline and the Ice King's history was not part of the series' initial plan but something that "evolved from [the show's] original course and it will likely continue to evolve in the future."

-The Distant Lands spin-off shows that Simon eventually regains himself and maintains a close relationship with Marceline.
+In a 2020 interview with Rebecca Sugar and ND Stevenson, Sugar said when she was working on Adventure Time, "people began to recognize Marceline as a bisexual individual based on what we had written about her interactions with other people, but also her feelings about herself," saying that she had "never seen that before."